DeepQuestAI/DeepStackPython/facerecognition.rst

 Face Recognition
 -----------------

-The face registeration endpoint detects all faces in an image and returns the USERID for each face.
-Note that the USERID was specified during the registeration phase.
+The face registration endpoint detects all faces in an image and returns the USERID for each face.
+Note that the USERID was specified during the registration phase.
 If a new face is encountered, the USERID will be unknown.

 We shall test this on the image below.